Jesse Labelle: Early life

-Born February 12, 1982 in Toronto Canada, Labelle first learned the guitar in his pre-teens, and played in a number of rock bands throughout high school.
+Born February 12, 1982, in Toronto, Ontario, Labelle first learned the guitar in his pre-teens, and played in a number of rock bands throughout high school.
 After graduation, Labelle discovered he had a knack for "picking apart songs" and began pursuing a career as a songwriter.

 Through the next couple of years, he wrote for local bands in Toronto, New York City, and Nashville as well as penning material for himself.
 A performance on Citytv's Speaker's Corner programme caught the attention of up-and-coming singer Fefe Dobson, who invited Labelle to write with her and perform in her band.

 None of these collaborations made it onto any of Dobson's studio albums, however this experience did bring Labelle into contact with songwriter/producer Jay Levine and ultimately led to a development deal with Arista Records.
 Sometime in the mid-2000s, talent scouts for Wax Records attended a showcase of Labelle's at a Toronto café, resulting in Labelle signing with the label in 2009.

-2001 – 2002 : Identically Different (I.D)
+2001–2002 : Identically Different (I.D)

 Identically Different, simply known as I.D, was a Canadian boyband that reached mild popularity in Canada throughout 2001.
 They released their self-titled debut album the same year with the lead single, "Busted" followed by "Let's Play" which both gained popularity on YTV's Hitlist and local FM radio stations.
 They split in 2002, as the boy band craze faded.
 Jesse Labelle was a member of the group alongside Gary Laranja, Joe Abbruscatto, Mark Ghezzo and Darryl Snider.
 They never released another album.

+2003 : Electric Magma

+Labelle was the lead vocalist in Canadian rock band Electric Magma and appeared on one album (debut self-titled).
+By the end of 2003 Labelle left Electric Magma.

-2014 – Present : Nashville
+2014–present : Nashville

 Labelle was released from his recording commitments to Wax Records citing creative differences.
 Labelle had been pushing to move his musical vision south to Nashville to explore the town that he had made a second home over the years.

 Jesse fell into a writing circle with Casey Marshall, who had been responsible for the career development and songwriting for Tim Hicks, Three Days Grace, and My Darkest Days.
 Casey introduced Jesse to Neil Sanderson of Three Days Grace and the three began writing in Nashville.

-The resulting material from sessions with various co writers including Craig Wiseman, Chris Wallin, Phil Barton will serve as Jesses 3rd commercial release, currently titled "EP" slated for release in 2015.
+The resulting material from sessions with various co-writers including Craig Wiseman, Chris Wallin, and Phil Barton, served as Jesses third commercial release, currently titled EP which was released in 2015.

 Tours

 Labelle participated in MuchMusic's 2010 SodaPop Tour alongside Emily Osment and labelmate Alyssa Reid.
 In 2012, Labelle toured the United Kingdom with Reid, and also opened for Jordan Knight (of NKOTB) on the Canadian leg of Knight's "Live and Unfinished" Tour.
 In July 2014, Jesse joined Keith Urban on Canadian dates of his Raise 'Em Up Tour including the memorable performance at the Scotiabank Saddledome during the Calgary Stampede.
-In The Summer of 2015, Jesse will be appearing at the Boots & Hearts Music Festival in Ontario.
+In the summer of 2015, Jesse appeared at the Boots & Hearts Music Festival in Ontario.